 Pigs in Blankets

-The easiest changes you can make are by doing things like buying reduced fat and salt products, but even using healthier fats for cooking them or better still, grilling them, you make them so much better.
-Cutting off excess fat is another good call, and just generally removing the added badness.
+The easiest changes you can make are by doing things like buying reduced fat and salt products, but even using healthier fats for cooking them or, better still, grilling them, you make them so much better.
+Cutting off excess fat is another good call and just generally removes the added badness.
 Try it out!